 How Do Fire Sprinklers Work?

-Sprinklers work the same way as a faucet in your home, the difference being that heat is what causes the water to flow from the sprinkler head.
-A sprinkler consists of a heat-sensitive glass bulb that is filled with a glycerin-based liquid that expands when heated.
-The glass bulb is designed to shatter the moment it reaches a specified temperature.
-Once the glass bulb is shattered, the plug is released, and the water begins pouring down onto the deflector.
-Directly beneath every sprinkler, you will see a flower-shaped piece of metal called a deflector.
+Sprinklers work the same way as faucets in your home, the difference being that heat causes the water to flow from the sprinkler head.
+A sprinkler consists of a heat-sensitive glass bulb filled with a glycerin-based liquid that expands when heated.
+The glass bulb is designed to shatter when it reaches a specified temperature.
+The plug is released once the glass bulb is shattered, and the water begins pouring down onto the deflector.
+Directly beneath every sprinkler, you will see a flower-shaped metal device called a deflector.
 The deflector distributes the water in a specific pattern based on the direction the water needs to be dispersed.

 Figure 2.
 Sprinkler photo and diagram. |